noidexe/Enjin-Coin-Documentation/docs/metadata.md

 If an individual Non-Fungible token ID has a metadata URI defined, client apps should use this URI.
 If not defined, client apps should call uri(_id) on the base token id to retrieve the Default URI for the entire set of Non-Fungible tokens.

 ### Default URI
 A Non-Fungible token that defines a Default URI in its base token has the option of using an {id} placeholder in the URI itself.
-This will get replaced with the distinct ID when accessing NF items.
+This will get replaced with the distinct ID when accessing NFTs.

 Example:
 ```